hugodemenez/ContactApp/README.md

 We wanted to link a custom picture to the contact, however since we didn't manage to access files outside the project, like /Users/ we didn't want to create issues.
 We also tried to use images from the web but it was in BufferImage format and we didn't manage to cast them into javafx.Image class.

+## Toast

+Since we worked on an Android project, we dealt with toast and its implementation was very straight forward.
+However, there is no toast implementation in JavaFX.
+That's why we searched for a library which could provide some toast functionality.
+We found out that a community member from stackoverflow had done something similar inside a toast class : https://stackoverflow.com/questions/26792812/android-toast-equivalent-in-javafx

+We took his class and modified it in order to fit our needs.
+It is quite functional and beautiful as we planned.